naqvikhan/WorkflowAutomation/README.md

 Additionally, the applications essential for work are also opened.

 Typically logging in and setting up the workspace takes around 3-4 minutes.
 This tool reduces that time to 30 seconds.

+Disclaimer: For privacy concerns, this version has limited scope of the full tool, however is sufficient to be as an example for any user to implement it.